René Couzinet: Family

 In 1936, he married Gilberte (née Chazottes) the widow of aviator Jean Mermoz.

 Death and commemoration

 During World War II he emigrated to Brazil and was responsible for the technical direction of their national aviation policy.
-On return to France he found most consultancy opportunities were closed to him, and his many futuristic projects, hydrofoil and vertical take-off aircraft, did not progress beyond concepts and models.
+On return to France he found most consultancy opportunities were closed to him, and his many futuristic projects, hydrofoil and vertical take-off flying saucer aircraft, named Aérodyne à ailes multiples, did not progress beyond concepts and models.
 In despair, on 16 December 1956 he killed both himself and his wife Gilberte.
 He is buried in the cemetery of Bagneux, Paris.